ellfarnaz/ellproxy/AMPCODE_SETUP.md

 **Problem:** Path rewriting isn't working.

 **Solutions:**
-1. Make sure you're using the latest VibeProxy build
+1. Make sure you're using the latest EllProxy build
 2. Manually add `/api/` to the URL in the browser if needed

 ### Expired OAuth Tokens